Inheritance tax on property: what you need to know

 Claim the residence nil-rate band.
 Use form IHT435 to claim the RNRB for the deceased, and form IHT436 to claim any transferable RNRB from a predeceased spouse.

 Pay the tax.
 IHT is due by the end of the sixth month after death.
-If the property element is to be paid in instalments, tick the box on IHT400 and arrange the first payment.
+If the property element is to be paid in instalments, tick the box on IHT400 and arrange the first payment, remembering that interest runs on the outstanding balance.

 The full process for paying inheritance tax is covered in how to pay inheritance tax.